tobiaslins/tobiaslins/README.md

 ### Hi there 👋

-- Currently working on [splitbee.io](https://splitbee.io) 🐝   – A product analytics and A/B testing tool.
+🐝 &nbsp; Currently working on [splitbee.io](https://splitbee.io) – A product analytics and A/B testing tool.

+👨🏻‍💻 &nbsp; Freelance Consultant, System Architect - Full-Stack Development using React, React Native, NodeJS, GraphQL & Postgres

+🧗🏻‍♂️ &nbsp; Boulder fanatic

 <!--
 **tobiaslins/tobiaslins** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.